 Greeeeeeaaaaat.
 So, this means that when we’re in despair, grieving, confused, and completely lost because we’re reeling from one of the most stressful events that a person goes through, that we’re supposed to absorb and study all these tidbits of information, somehow make sense of them, and apply them to our own unique divorce situation?
 Is it just me, or is this absolutely insane and unhelpful to anyone else?

 That’s why divorce is such a struggle.
 And it’s not just the internet that is to blame on this one.
-For years, handling divorce in this country has scattered and confusing, and it’s like doing a 1,000 piece jigsaw puzzle in the dark.
+For years, dealing with the confusion of divorce in this country has scattered and confusing, and it’s like doing a 1,000 piece jigsaw puzzle in the dark.
 We are expected to handle multiple issues being thrown at us, putting out several fires at once.
 There you are, facing major trauma—the death of your marriage and the loss of a life that you thought you knew, and all of a sudden, you’re bombarded with a thousand business decisions that even a person not going through emotional hell would be overwhelmed by.

 How are you supposed to figure out new living arrangements, if your spouse has taken all the money in the accounts, how are you going to find a lawyer and therapist and how you’re going to pay for them?
 And the frustrating part is trying to cobble together all those extraneous and contradictory bits of advice online and somehow make them work for you and your own unique situation.
 How is this fair?
 How does this help anyone move on?